matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 }
 ```

-Without a `key` the push rule can be evaluated without fetching the related to
+Without a `key` and `pattern` the push rule can be evaluated without fetching
-event.
-If only `key` is present, `pattern` should be assumed to be `*`, which
+the related to event.
+If one of those two fields is missing, a server should
-allows you to match for a field being present regardless of its value.
-If only
+prevent those rules from being added with the appropriate error code.
+(A client
-`pattern` is present, servers should return an error when setting the rule.
+wouldn't have a choice but to ignore those keys if the server failed to prevent
-Clients should ignore the `pattern` field if there is no `key` field.
+the rule from being added.)

 A client can check for the `related_event_match` condition being supported by
 testing for an existing `.m.rule.reply` in the default rules.